Sharelov/sharelov-shortener/README.md

 ]);
 ```

-Use this route to short a URL, if the URL already exist on the database it will return the hash code otherwise it will create  a new URL|Hash tuple and it will return a json response with the hash and the url with the current domain indicating the status of the request.
+Use this route to shorten a URL, if the URL already exists on the database it will return the hash code otherwise it will create  a new URL|Hash tuple and it will return a json response with the hash and the url with the current domain indicating the status of the request.

 The url recive the next as query parameters: